Azure/Industrial-IoT/README.md

 The application requires the .NET Core SDK 2.1.

 ## As native Windows application
-Open the OpcPublisher.sln project with Visual Studio 2017 and build the solution by hitting F7.
+Open the opcpublisher.sln project with Visual Studio 2017 and build the solution by hitting F7.

 ## As Docker container